 Where Should I Send My Request?

 DOJ is organized into a number of bureaus, divisions, offices, and boards, which are referred to as "components."
 Within DOJ, each component processes its own records in response to FOIA requests.
 Therefore, your request will receive the quickest possible response if it is addressed directly to the component that you believe has the records you are seeking.
+If you know where you want to submit your request, you can do so using the National FOIA Portal on FOIA.gov.
 If you are unsure of which component would have the records you are seeking, you can read about each component and the types of records they maintain.
 Once you decide which component is likely to have the records you seek, you can view the list of FOIA contacts to get the address for that component's FOIA office.

 If you believe that DOJ maintains the records you are seeking, but you are uncertain about which component has the records, you may send your request to the Department’s Mail Referral Unit at: